-The New York Civil Courts have updated their monetary limits for the first time since 1983.
+The New York City Civil Courts have increased their monetary jurisdiction for the first time since 1983.
 This change affects filing costs and the courts' efficiency.
 This overview will examine the reasons for this decision and its implications, especially for creditors and consumers.

 Comparison of Filing Fees: Civil Court vs. Supreme Court

-Starting January 1, 2022, New York Civil Courts expanded their jurisdictional threshold from $25,000 to $50,000.
-This change not only offers a more affordable court option for claims between $25,000 and $50,000 but also presents a stark contrast in filing fees: the Supreme Court charges $210 for an initial index number, while the Civil Court charges $45 for commercial claims and $140 for consumer credit transactions.
+Starting January 1, 2022, the New York City Civil Court raised its jurisdictional limit from $25,000 to $50,000.
+This change not only offers a more affordable court option for claims between $25,000 and $50,000 but also presents a stark contrast in filing fees: the Supreme Court charges $210 for an initial index number, while the Civil Court charges $45 for any non-consumer-credit action and $140 for a consumer-credit transaction filing.

-Supreme Court charges $95 to assign a judge to intervene.
+The Supreme Court charges a $95 Request for Judicial Intervention (RJI) fee, which formally assigns the case to a judge.
 The civil court charges no such fee.
-Despite the increased monetary limit in civil courts, creditors are not restricted by claim amounts.
+Creditors can choose either court if the claim falls within Civil Court limits, but Supreme Court remains available for larger or strategic cases.
 They can still opt for the faster New York Supreme Court for cases likely to be uncontested or easily won.
 The Supreme Court of New York typically has more resources, including judges and administrative staff, which can contribute to a faster resolution of cases compared to the Civil Courts.

 Money Threshold Increased Due to Inflation and Caseloads